 Metal forming using deep drawing has its advantages and disadvantages.
 In general, the deep drawing method is highly valuable for large quantity or long run production orders for multiple reasons.
 That’s one of several reasons it’s been a trusted form of metalwork for hundreds of years.

-is among the most commonly used methods in sheet metal forming.
+Deep drawing is among the most commonly used methods in sheet metal forming.
 It’s utilized to form metal products and components deeper than what standard metal stamping are capable of.
 It’s also applied to a variety of industries and almost any can reap the benefits although it’s most often employed in the house appliance and automotive manufacturing industries.

 The deep drawing method is typically associated with lower costs of raw materials than traditional methods.
 Deep drawn parts can typically be combined with multiple manufactured components into a single deep drawing process, lowering assembly prices by removing multiple assembly steps.